Genivia Home Documentation

 int err = soap->error;

-soap_wsse_delete_Security(soap); // remove old security headers
+soap_wsse_delete_Security(soap); // remove old security headers, but keep other headers

 // if it is required to return signed faults, then add the following six lines here: